Liora-ke/blog/content/company.md

             {{< value-card
                 title="Innovation First"
                 icon="lightbulb"
-                description="We constantly push boundaries and embrace new technologies to solve complex challenges."
+                description="We push ideas to the limits with modern techniques, enabling our customers to grow with the changing markets"
             >}}
             {{< value-card
                 title="Customer Success"
                 icon="users"
-                description="Our customers' success is our success.
-We're committed to delivering exceptional value."
+                description="The success of our clients is our first and foremost priority"
             >}}
             {{< value-card
                 title="Transparency"
                 icon="eye"
-                description="We believe in open communication and building trust through transparency."
+                description="We ensure that most of our work processes are documented for the client.
+We also open source projects that might be of value to the community"
             >}}
         </div>
     </div>